phanikandula/weather-project/README.md

 ### Run directly vs docker

-To make it easy for everyone trying out the project, I'll provide a way to build docker images for frontend and backend and bring them up together with docker-compose tool.
+Post-MVP: To make it easy for everyone trying out the project, I'll provide a way to build docker images for frontend and backend and bring them up together with docker-compose tool.

 I'll also include details on steps to deploy locally.
 But docker is the preferred way to run.

 ### Deploy using docker-compose vs Kubernetes

-In the initial iteration, I'll use docker-compose to deploy the 'production' version on a VM from one of the cloud providers.
+In the initial iteration, I'll just run locally - instructions towards the end of this file.

-post-MVP: I'll include manifests needed to deploy on kubernetes.
+post-MVP: I'll include docker-compose and also manifests needed to deploy on kubernetes.

 ## Develop